NeoNeuron/causal4reconstruction/README.md

-# Quantitative relations among causality measures with applications to pulse-output nonlinear network reconstruction
+# Causal connectivity measures for pulse-output network reconstruction

-This is the code for the paper "Quantitative relations among causality measures with applications to pulse-output nonlinear network reconstruction", and **it will be available publicly upon publication**.
+Ccode for paper "Causal connectivity measures pulse-output network reconstruction: analysis and applications" (in press), and **it will be available publicly upon publication**.

 ## Requirements